Scoop up cool finds and hot eats at Toronto’s most exciting Black-owned shops and restaurants.

 Black Owned Toronto

-Located in the Scarborough Town Centre shopping mall, Black Owned Toronto is a market-style store featuring a wide range of clothing, cosmetics, accessories and gifting items.
+Black Owned Toronto was created to amplify Black-owned and operated businesses.
+The roving, market-style pop-up features a wide range of clothing, cosmetics, accessories and gifting items.

 Blooming Flower Bar